 According to a Consumer Technology Association (CTA) study, 83 million households and approximately 22 million homes today own more than one smart home product.
-The US home IoT market is projected to grow at a double-digit CAGR of 19.83% from 2020 to 2026.

 Despite the global impact of the COVID-19 pandemic, the IoT market is still growing this year, albeit at a slower pace than in previous years.
 IDC expects this growth to continue in 2021 across various sectors as operations, projects and employees begin to get back on track.